-This is the eighth post (out of 16) in a series about different shawl shapes and how to knit them.
-The introduction post, which lays out the game plan can be found… thisaway.
+This is the tenth post in a series about different shawl shapes and how to knit them.
+All the posts in the series can be found right here.

 Woven fabric cut on the bias is cut at a 45 degree angle to the warp and weft threads.
 Since we don’t generally cut our hand knitted fabric, to get fabric on the bias in hand knitting you start working at one corner and work your way to the opposite corner.

 This shawl must be blocked once it’s done or it won’t be square.
 Before blocking, the fabric will pull inwards width-wise and will looked like a squashed rhombus rather than a living breathing square, but it will block into a square, even though you may doubt it while you’re knitting.

 R1: k1, kfbf, k1.

 R3: k2, yo, k to last 2sts, yo, k2.

 Rep R3&4 until the square is your desired width along one edge.